 Research laboratories : LIVIA – Imaging, Vision and Artificial Intelligence Laboratory

 Patrick Cardinal is a professor and director of the Software Engineering and Information Technologies Department at ÉTS.
 His research focuses on speech recognition, language identification, emotion detection, and parallel processing.

-Éric Granger is a professor in the Systems Engineering Department at ÉTS.
-His main research interests are machine learning, pattern recognition, computer vision, and adaptive and intelligent systems.
+Eric Granger is a professor in the Systems Engineering Department at ÉTS.
+His research focuses on machine learning, pattern recognition, computer vision, information fusion, and adaptive and intelligent systems.

 Program : Automated Manufacturing Engineering